pathologicalhandwaving/PathologicalHandwaving.github.io/_posts/2020-05-27-history-cmds.md

   - tracking
 ---

-There are some situtations in whichasu might want to hide your bash shell history.
-Most of the time when I am asked to work on someone else's box I leave the bash history intact, it just seems polite.
-But sometimes you just need a clean record, there are many ways to accomplish this.
+There are some situtations in which one might want to hide their shell history.
+Most of the time when I am asked to work on someone else's box I leave the bash history intact, (its polite).
+But sometimes you just need a clean or amended record, there are many ways to accomplish this.

 ## During a Session